xyphro/I3CBlaster/README.md

 Here an example of "bad" SDA/SCL signals measured with an active high impedance differential probe:
 ![](https://raw.githubusercontent.com/xyphro/I3CBlaster/master/pictures/i3c_bad_signalintegrity.png)

-This was with 4 jumper wires from RP2040 to the i3c target: GND, VCC, SDA and SCL.
+The target was here wired with 4 jumper wires from RP2040 to the i3c target: GND, VCC, SDA and SCL.
+The SDA signal is driven by the target during the visible phase.
+The controller side driving phases of the SDA signal are much better behaved.

 Apart of the SCL line showing (minor) ringing, the SDA line shows very strong ringing caused by a very high slew-rate and wiring inductive components.
 More investigations have shown, that ground bouncing due to having just a single thin jumper wire for GND contributed also a lot to it.
 You can also see a strong coupling from SDA to SCL, which creates an implicit unwanted clock edge on SCL.
 This caused HDR-DDR transfers to be not working correctly.

-After optimizing this by connecting the target directly to the RP2040 with just a pinheader it got majorly improved:
+After optimizing this by connecting the target directly to the RP2040 with just a female pinheader it got majorly improved:
 ![](https://raw.githubusercontent.com/xyphro/I3CBlaster/master/pictures/i3c_good_signalintegrity.png)
 (Note: The signal content is different, because the improvements rendered I3C transfers to a working state)

 There are in practice of course a lot more aspects to signal integrity, e.g. capacitive load, length of lines (aka inductance, cross-talk), termination, source and sink impedance...
 But I want to give this just as some first pragmatic experience here without going into the depths.

-**Pull requests are very welcome!**
+**Pull requests or seeing modifications of this is very welcome!**

 What about e.g. making a Micropython module out of it? this would add a lot of value and I'd love to see that coming.

 *(Update 3rd November 2024: I started looking into it and it seems very feasible to create a .MPY module which can be imported like a normal python module.
 The difficulty lies into combining the MakeFile based system with the CMAKE based PICO SDK build.
 This will also likely be the case we don't see that many .MPY modules for RP2040.
 A bit more complex Frankenstein approach has to be me made...
 But I'll look into it further).*

-**Feedback very welcome -> See discussion section or for problems: File a ticket in issues section!**
+**In case of feedback/questions -> See discussion section or for problems: File a ticket in issues section!**

 But note: I won't be able to respond always immediately, ...
 Sometimes it can be within hours, sometimes days or months.
 I don't make a living out of this and simply want to increase the amount of i3c tools available to the public.
 Consider this a community project and try to help yourself also - the full source code is included in this repository.